TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - We should just show a complete inventory screen on pressing Tilde
 	- Escape then goes back to the game

-- In akimbo, when ammo depletes for the secondary weapon, move it to the primary hand instead of leaving it in the secondary
-	- Though remember to reset the recoil penalty

 - New inventory system
 	- Picking up a weapon should also pick up mags in close vicinity
 		- Hover too